 I don’t need to plan ahead because I know from day to day what I have and what needs replacing.
 I have a sense for how much I eat in a week and limit my purchases of perishables accordingly.

 I rarely venture out of the fresh produce, dairy and bulk-items sections of the store.
 If I do, it’s because I’m looking for a sale on a staple like organic sesame oil or I need some specific item like organic whole wheat penne, raw honey, etc. I’m not interested in paying a premium for prepared and processed foods.
-In the quest for optimal nutrition, they add no value.
+In the quest for optimal nutrition, they add no value—and likely cause harm.
 So, I don’t have to deal with the marketing distractions and temptations that drive up cost and time.
 As a result, my shopping takes only 15-20 minutes.
 Although over 90% of what I buy is organically grown, my grocery bill is under $50 except when I stock up with staples.

 Cooking for a Family